ajilim/tdnn/README.md

-actuall cnn.py is tdnn instead of tdnn.py
+actually cnn.py is tdnn instead of tdnn.py